 This is a good time to put these into ramekins that usually come with the pot.

 Fondue Forks - Most fondue pots come with six different colored forks so that people will not get confused.
 You can also use wooden skewers and have people mark them with markers or some other type of ornament so they know which one is theirs.

 Don't forget Dessert - Dessert is one of the best items on the menu.
 In fact, you can just have a fondue dessert party if you want to keep things simple.
-I would recommend chocolate as your fondue with fun food to dip such as marshmallows, angel food cake and fruit.
+Usually, we do a couple of main dish items and then follow with dessert.

 Chocolate Fondue Recipe

-2 cups semi-sweet chocolate chips
+- 2 cups semi-sweet chocolate chips

-1/2 cup milk or heavy cream
+- ½ cup milk or heavy cream

-1 teaspoon vanilla extract
+- 1 teaspoon vanilla extract

-Mix the chips and milk or cream in the fondue pot.
+- Mix the chips and milk or cream in the fondue pot.
 Add the vanilla when chips are completely melted and blended.
 Enjoy!

 Keep in mind that a fondue party is suitable for teens or adults.
 In fact, it is a great party theme for teens.
 It is a great way to add socialization to your party.